Jenny Boucek: College career

 Boucek was a two-time GTE Academic All-American team member and two-time ACC selection.
 Boucek twice earned team Defensive Player of the Year honors and finished her career at Virginia as a member of the 1,000-point club.
 She also competed in the U.S. Olympic Festival in 1993.

 Boucek graduated with honors in 1997 with a double major degree in sports medicine and sports management.
 She was given a free fifth year after her college playing career ended.
 She had six mini-internships during that year, including in sports medicine, sports information and sports psychology.
 Boucek graduated as No. 1 at Virginia's Curry School of Education and Human Development.

 Professional playing career

-Boucek planned to enter med school but rumors of the WNBA's founding had her spending a month getting back into shape to attended a Cleveland Rockers open tryout.
+Boucek planned to enter med school but rumors of the WNBA's founding had her spending a month getting back into shape to attend a Cleveland Rockers open tryout.
 In 1997, she was one of a pair of women to earn a spot on the roster from 350 attendees to the tryout.
+Boucek played her first game with the Rockers on June 21, 1997, in a 56 - 76 loss to the Houston Comets, where she recorded 2 points and 2 rebounds.
+She would play in 10 of the Rockers' 28 games in the 1997 season, missing several games due to a stress fracture in her back.
+With her final game being on August 23, 1997 when the Rockers defeated the New York Liberty 72 - 71.